talaia-labs/python-teos/README.md

 The Eye of Satoshi is a Lightning watchtower compliant with [BOLT13](https://github.com/sr-gi/bolt13), written in Python 3.

-`teos` consists in four main modules:
+`python-teos` consists in four main modules:

 - `teos`: including the tower's main functionality (server-side).
 - `cli`: including a reference command line interface.